gvwilson/thirdbit/_posts/2008/2008-03-17-the-struggles-of-new-graduates.md

 <td valign="top">Delusion</td>
 <td valign="top">
 <ol>
   <li>It compiles, therefore it works.
-If it has bugs...well, that's what testers are for.</li>
+If it has bugs…well, that's what testers are for.</li>
   <li>I know when I get stuck.</li>
 </ol>
 </td>